ohata-toast/EasyMaker/en/console-guide.md

         - For example, if a pipeline recurring run is briefly stopped and later restarted, Setting **Use** will catch up on missed pipeline runs.
         - If the pipeline handles backfill internally, it should be **disabled** to prevent duplicate backfill operations.

-> [Note] How long it takes to create a pipeline recurring run:
+!!! tip "Note"
-> Creating a recurring run can take a few minutes.
+    Creating a recurring run can take a few minutes.
-> The initial resource creation requires an additional few minutes of time to configure the service environment.
+    The initial resource creation requires an additional few minutes of time to configure the service environment.

-> [Note] Cron expression format:
+!!! tip "Note"
-> The Cron expression uses six space-separated fields to represent the time.
+    The Cron expression uses six space-separated fields to represent the time.
-> For more information, see the [Cron Expression Format](https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format) documentation.
+    For more information, see the [Cron Expression Format](https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format) documentation.

 <a id="pipeline.schedule.list"></a>